Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Setting the stochastic model for a Bayesian Neural Network

-where $sel$ is a selection function for the parameters to transfer and $\sigma$ is a parameter to tune manually.
-Unselected parameters are assigned a mean of $0$ by convention but other methods to design those parts of the priors can be used.
-If a BNN has been trained for the main task $\sigma$ can be estimated on the previous posterior but it will still be required to slightly scale it up to account for the additional uncertainty caused by the domain shift.
+where $\sel$ is a selection of the parameters to transfer and $\sigma$ is a parameter to tune manually.
+Unselected parameters are assigned a new prior, with a mean of $0$ by convention.
+If a BNN has been trained for the main task, then $\sigma$ can be estimated from the previous posterior, with an increment to account for the additional uncertainty caused by the domain shift.

-Self-supervised learning can be implemented in two steps, first learning the pretext task and then use transfer learning.
-This can be considered overly complex, but might be required if the pretext task has a high computational complexity (e.g., BERT models in natural language processing \cite{qiu2020pretrained}).
-Recent contributions have shown that jointly learning the pretext task and the final task (Fig.~\ref{fig:pgmtlssl:ssl}) can improve the results obtained in self-supervised learning \cite{9010283}.
+Self-supervised learning can be implemented in two steps.
+The \textbf{first} step learns the pretext task while the second one performs transfer learning.
+This can be considered overly complex but might be required if the pretext task has a high computational complexity (\eg BERT models in natural language processing \cite{qiu2020pretrained}).
+Recent contributions~\cite{9010283} have shown that jointly learning the pretext task and the final task (Figure~\ref{fig:pgmtlssl:ssl}) can improve the results obtained in self-supervised learning.
 This approach, which is closer to hierarchical Bayes, also allows setting the prior a single time while still retaining the benefits of self-supervised learning.